soinkleined/busstop/README.md

 The script runs as a flask application and uses turbo flask web sockets to update it dynamically in 15 second intervals.
 It is intended to run via a raspberry pi whilst using chrome in kiosk mode.

+Originally, the idea was to use a pi zero, which worked, but as changes to Raspberry Pi OS  and chromium have made it more and more difficult to run kisok mode, the current release runs on a RPI 3, bookworm using wayland.

+That being said, busstop should run on most system running python and often runs on my mac.

 Clone the repo:

     git clone https://github.com/soinkleined/busstop.git